mg50/Clojure-server/README.md

 After downloading the project, make sure to run `lein compile` to compile the src/java directory.

-To run the server from the project root, you have three options:

-Echo Server:
-Default setting: start with `lein run`.
-Once started, visit "localhost:3000/[URI]" to have the server print the URI back to you in plaintext.

-File Server:
+Type `lein run` to start the server.
+It responds in the following ways:

-Start with `lein run serve-file`.
-Going to "localhost:3000/[file-path]" will attempt to retrieve the file at the specified path (relative to the webroot configuration) and send it back in plaintext.
-If not found, the server should send a 404.
+If you send a GET request to /static/[file-path], it attempts to retrieve and echo the contents of the file at the file path (relative to the configuration webroot).
+If no such file is found, the server returns a 404 error.

-File Writer:
-Start with `lein run file-write`.
-Send a POST request to "localhost:3000/store_data" along with `filename` and `data` parameters.
-The server will attempt to write a new file to the /tmp directory with the specified filename and contents.
+If you send a POST request to /store_data along with `filename` and `data` parameters, it creates a file in the /tmp folder with corresponding filename and contents.

+If you send a GET request to a URI not beginning with "/static/", the server will echo back the URI.

+Any other request received a 403 Forbidden response.